Kåre Rødssæteren

 Once the company has completed its first commercial sales, scaling and growth are next.

-In Norway, approximately 650,000 businesses are registered, of which less than 2% have more than 50 employees, and less than 1% have more than 100 employees, according to Statistics Norway.
+In Norway, approximately 650,000 businesses are registered.
+Less than 2% have more than 50 employees, and less than 1% have more than 100 employees, according to Statistics Norway.
 In other words, many businesses plan for growth, nationally or internationally, without success.
 Growth and scaling are demanding, the intensity of competition is increasing, and the company faces completely new challenges.

 Both established players and technological, fast-growing companies do not achieve the desired growth.
 Often this is due to a lack of market penetration, internal conditions or other challenges that arise from international establishment and growth.
 Many questions and opportunities arise when you have to scale the business for greater volume, nationally or internationally.

 Many companies experience periods of strong growth without having established an organization to support the growth.
-The growing pains can become visible in the form of shortcomings in the delivery model, lack of capacity internally or with subcontractors, or there may be missing structures and systems within the organisation.
+The growing pains can become visible in the form of shortcomings in the delivery model.
+There may be limited internal capacity or issues with subcontractors.
+Missing structures and systems within the organisation can also become visible.
 This leads to many manual processes, lack of control and increased risk.

 Examples of services provided by BDO’s industry team: